learn-compsci/mathematical-techniques/content/Unit 1.md

 What about line 1.3?
 This is the first new rule we have encountered.
 Intuitively in English, what is being done here is the following:

 > On line 1.2 we are saying "$x$ is equals to $2$ times an integer."
-> Therefore, we are able to deduce line 1.3 which states "Let call that integer $t$.".
+> Therefore, we are able to deduce line 1.3 which states "Let us call that integer $t$.".

 This might feel pedantic, but imagine how in English there is a subtle difference between: